mist-devel/mist-binaries/cores/vic20/README.md

  - 3k Extension: $0400
  - 8k+ Extensions: $2000, $4000, $6000
  - 8k ROM/RAM: $a000

+If the Mega-Cart is used, then managing the RAM expansion configuration is done in its menu.

 ### ROM file:
 A VIC20.ROM file is mandatory at the root of the SD Card.